CONTEMPLATIVE MEDICINE FELLOWSHIP

 • Monthly live Zoom-based Training Sessions

-• Online learning consisting of monthly lectures presented by core faculty, visionary teachers, changemakers, and leading physicians supported by accompanying literature and research studies, reflective writing, and case studies
+• Online learning consisting of live monthly lectures presented by core faculty, visionary teachers, changemakers, and leading physicians supported by accompanying literature and research studies, reflective writing, and case studies

 • Mentorship by core faculty through monthly opportunities for Zoom-based one-on-one meetings scheduled during office hours